-The aim of the course is twofold: on the one hand, to provide participants with a better understanding of powder products and processes.
-On the other hand, to supply participants with tools to stimulate new ideas of development and improvement of powder products and processes.
-At completion of the course, the participant will have gained a basic understanding of modern powder technology.
+This course aims to provide participants with a better understanding of powder products and processes, and tools to stimulate new ideas for developing and improving powder products and processes.
+After the course, tparticipants will have a basic understanding of modern powder technology.

 - Tools for characterization of powders